-Holding back the stubborn waistline
+2. Holds back the stubborn waistline

 Strength training helps you to develop your bone density and muscle mass.
 It also helps to burn that stubborn body fat!
 If you have been struggling to get into that new outfit or put your old pair of 80s jeans on, strength training is the way forward.

-40 is the new 25 – Enjoy a stronger and fitter you!
+3. Enjoy a stronger and fitter you!

 Strength training is more commonly referred to as resistance training because you are using your muscles to ‘resist’ an opposing force.
 There are two types of resistance; isometric and isotonic.